 Library Resources

 No formal library is needed to meet the instructional needs of the students.
 General library materials and periodicals pertaining to the topics covered in the instruction are available in the CAD/CAM trailer and welding classroom bookshelves.
-Students may access the materials at will during normal hours of operation Monday-Friday 0730-1630; excluding holidays.

 Accreditation Status